STUDENT RECORDS

 1. Gather or maintain only information that pertains directly to school safety or student safety

-3. Destroy information gathered from social media and maintained in student records within one year after a student turns 18 years of age or within one year after the student is no longer enrolled in the district, whichever occurs first
+3. Destroy information gathered from social media and maintained in student records within one year after a student turns 18 years of age or within one year after the student is no longer enrolled in the District, whichever occurs first

 4. Notify each parent/guardian that the student's information is being gathered from social media and that any information maintained in the student's records shall be destroyed as provided in item #3 above.
-The notification shall also include, but is not limited to, an explanation of the process by which a student or his/her parent/guardian may access the student's records for examination of the information gathered or maintained and the process by which removal of the information may be requested or corrections to the information may be made.
+The notification shall also include, but is not limited to, an explanation of the process by which a student or their parent/guardian may access the student's records for examination of the information gathered or maintained and the process by which removal of the information may be requested or corrections to the information may be made.
 The notification may be provided as part of the annual parental notification required pursuant to Education Code 48980.

-5. If the district contracts with a third party to gather information on a student from social media, ensure that the contract:
+5. If the District contracts with a third party to gather information on a student from social media, ensure that the contract:

-2. Requires the third party to destroy the information immediately upon satisfying the terms of the contract, or when the district notifies the third party that the student has turned 18 years of age or is no longer enrolled in the district, whichever occurs first.
+2. Requires the third party to destroy the information immediately upon satisfying the terms of the contract, or when the District notifies the third party that the student has turned 18 years of age or is no longer enrolled in the District, whichever occurs first.

 Legal Reference: